Cheap flights to Tokyo

 Taxis are safe, clean and comfortable, but among the highest-priced in the world.
 Drivers rarely speak English, so it’s a good idea to have your destinations written in Japanese before boarding.

-• Tokyo is the largest city in the world.
-The city is made up of a series of small towns and neighborhoods, each with its own history, flavour, and atmosphere, organized into 23 wards.
-Depending on how you like to explore a city, you may want to make a plan as to which districts/wards you want to visit and sights you want to see before arriving.
+What is good to know if travelling to Tokyo?- Tokyo is the largest city in the world.
+The city is made up of a series of small towns and neighbourhoods, each with its own history, flavour, and atmosphere, organized into 23 wards.
+Depending on how you like to explore a city, you may want to make a plan as to which districts/wards you want to visit and sites you want to see before arriving.

-• Experiencing the best of what Tokyo has to offer is inexpensive and often free, such as a walk through Shitamachi around Asakusa, the Buddhist temple Sensoji, the Meiji-jingu Shinto shrine, the Harajuku shopping area, and the Tsukiji fish market.
+- Experiencing the best of what Tokyo has to offer is inexpensive and often free, such as a walk through Shitamachi around Asakusa, the Buddhist temple Sensoji, the Meiji-jingu Shinto shrine, the Harajuku shopping area, and the Tsukiji fish market.
 Get a good guide book to both check out which sites are free and to plan your visit to Tokyo.

-• For nightlife and entertainment, Tokyo has Kabuki, No, Bunraku puppet drama, music, dance, classical and popular music, strip joints, massage parlours, peep shows, bars, restaurants, and so on.
-But even as the night wears on and the revellers become more and more inebriated, the city remains fairly safe.
-You will get lost in Tokyo — everyone does, even Tokyo cab drivers.
+- You will get lost in Tokyo — everyone does, even Tokyo cab drivers.
 Always go out armed with street and subway maps.
 They are readily available in Tokyo, and the Tokyo Convention and Visitors Bureau gives out free maps.
 When you do get lost, ask for help and directions.
 Don’t be shy about asking again as you’re following the directions.
 Unless you’re fluent in Japanese or the person you asked is fluent in English, misinterpretation of the directions is a possibility.
 You may also want to buy a phrase book that has English transliterations of Japanese (romaji), and Japanese characters (kanji and kana).
 Then you can also point to the Japanese words to get help.

 Fly with Cheapflights